To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 3.7 International graduates of South Australia should see if they are eligible for any waivers or exemptions for work experience, English or financial capacity before applying.

 4.1 You must have a positive General Skilled Migration skills assessment from the relevant skills assessing authority for your nominated occupation.
-Links to relevant Skills Assessing Authorities can be found on the State Nominated Occupation Lists.
+Links to relevant Skills Assessing Authorities can be found on the Lists of State Nominated Occupations .

 4.2 Copies of qualifications or certificates in lieu of a positive skills assessment will not be accepted.